abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 3. Piping: ```|``` <a name="piping"></a>
 We have already seen that commands can take their input directly from the user or from files.
 But in general, one command can take automatically the output of another command as its input.
-This mechanism is called _piping_ and it is very generic concept in **Linux**.
+This mechanism is called _piping_ and it is a very generic concept in **Linux**.

 In order to use the output of one command as the input to another, we use operator ```|``` ('pipe'), schematically as: